opyate/ye-olde-opyate.github.io/about/resume/index.md

 ## Introduction

 I'm a [London-based](http://pits-to-palace.tumblr.com/) South African who has been doing tech work since 2002.
-I've designed, architected and implemented entire social networks and ecommerce systems, while also assuming the role of developer, ops, analyst and tester throughout (a given for single tecnical co-founders).
+I've designed, architected and implemented entire social networks and ecommerce systems, while also assuming the role of developer, ops, analyst and tester throughout (a given for single technical co-founders).

-Most information about said activity can be found on my [personal website](http://opyate.com), my [LinkedIn profile](http://www.linkedin.com/in/juanuys) or my [StackOverflow careers profile](http://careers.stackoverflow.com/opyate) (the latter is nicely key-worded for recruiters).
+Most information about said activity can be found on my [personal](http://opyate.com) and [professional](http://uys.io) websites, my [LinkedIn profile](http://www.linkedin.com/in/juanuys) or my [StackOverflow careers profile](http://careers.stackoverflow.com/opyate).

-[opyate.com](http://opyate.com) is where I jot down thoughts and findings.
-I wouldn't call it a blog: my writing style is instant-gratification, and I try to not spend more than 10 minutes on a piece, as is clearly evident.

-**I'm** *not* **currently available for work.**
+## Unleash Your Server

+From server to app in 60 (to the power of 3.7 &#8432;) seconds.

+<em>*</em> custom development, estimate for typical consumer app.
+One day we will auto-generate these things.

+Over the years I've amassed and honed a bunch of skills that empowers me to take one or many bare-bones servers (e.g. EC2/app-cell/dyno) and turn it into an application comprised many moving parts and components, including messages queues, databases, web servers, caches, web APIs, responsive and easy-to-use frontends, and mobile clients &mdash; all backed by an agile development process and other pragmatic best practices, including full configuration management, continuous integration, source control, and a whole host of other things I consider obvious and take for granted.
+Full-stack developer?
+Maybe!

+I've always wanted to form a collective of capable and varied individuals to build beautiful things with me, because I believe teams are better than individuals.
+I have, however, failed to do so twice now, mostly due to shifting interests, or loosing team members to itches they just have to scratch.

+Unleash Your Server is a new endeavour, but I've started this one on my own.
+The name is a play on my surname, UYS, chosen by my mate and old business partner [@wehtam](http://twitter.com/wehtam) (yes, I suck at naming things, and besides &mdash; it's one of the two biggest problems in computer science, alongside cache invalidation, and off-by-one errors).

+Apart from finding new problems to solve and organically building businesses around them, I've had the immense privilege of starting my new journey with GOV.UK on the [transformation](https://gds.blog.gov.uk/2014/01/29/200-days-of-transformation-200-days-to-go/) project, until further notice.

 ## Freelance

-I'm currently a WFH dad.
-My work is a bit hush hush at the moment, but it involves data processing and machine learning in the finance sector, and scalability consulting for small startups taking the next step.

-Please see my blog for ongoing articles related to the work I do.
+2 weeks is not enough paternity leave for any new father, so I embarked on a 10 month adventure as a WFH dad / freelancer.

+I mostly worked with start-ups from my network, and work included credit scoring, news generation by way of AI, a service marketplace, and solving the age-old British problem of the queue.

 ## [pollarize.me](http://app.pollarize.me)